-Otona no Furikake: Nagatanien’s Classic Rice Seasoning
+Otona no Furikake: Rice Seasoning from Nagatanien

-Otona no Furikake (Rice Seasoning for Adults)
+Nagatanien Otona no Furikake

 5 Flavors of Otona no Furikake Mini 2

-Other ingredients include wheat flour, red chili pepper, seafood extract, yeast extract, matcha powder, sesame seeds, nori seaweed, starch, sugar, and salt.
+Other ingredients include wheat flour, red chili pepper, seafood extract, yeast extract, matcha powder, sesame seeds, nori, starch, sugar, and salt.

-Other ingredients include wheat flour, bonito powder, bonito extract, soy sauce, matcha powder, yeast extract, starch, sesame seeds, nori seaweed, sugar, and salt.
+Other ingredients include wheat flour, bonito powder/extract, soy sauce, matcha powder, yeast extract, starch, sesame seeds, nori, sugar, and salt.